ahankinson/imageserve/README.md

 Setup
 -----
+Running
-Running `python manage.py syncdb` followed by `python manage.py schemamigration imageserve --initial` and `python manage.py migrate imageserve` should get everything running.
+`python manage.py schemamigration imageserve --initial python manage.py syncdb python manage.py migrate imageserve` should get everything running.
 Also you will likely need to change the parameters in conf.py to correctly point to the images, and settings.py may need to be changed to correctly point to your local imageserve folder (there's probably a better way to do this automatically, which I have not considered since I expect nobody else will use this project).